ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 going to jump into implementation of this `Hashtable` container directly, because that's where all the interesting stuff is hidden.

-I am going to focus more on the key/value containers with an unique set of keys (`std::unordered_map`), `std::unordered_set` have mostly a similar logic.
+I'll  focus on the key/value containers with an unique set of keys (`std::unordered_map`), `std::unordered_set` have mostly a similar logic.
 Multi keys containers are different beasts.
 They share a large portion of code with unique keys containers, but insertion and find logic is quite different, due to